Divi-Divya-dn/Divi-Divya-dn/README.md

 💻 I enjoy building projects that help me improve my programming and problem-solving skills.
 🔐 My career interests are **Cybersecurity and Web Development**.
-🐍 I am currently learning and working with **Python, AI, databases, and web technologies**.
+🐍 I am currently learning and working with **Python, AI, databases, CyberSecurity, and web technologies**.
 🚀 I enjoy learning new technologies and turning ideas into practical projects.

 ## 🎓 Education